qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 3. Check if the constraint is satisfied.
 If not:
   - Move the element referenced by the left pointer (`i`) out of the sliding window and update related variables
   - Increment `i` (move right by one)
-4. Repeat 1.
-2. 3. until `j` is out of boundary, the final answer is `j - i`
+4. Repeat the above steps until `j` is out of boundary, the final answer is `j - i`

 [Max Consecutive Ones III][max-consecutive-ones-iii]